initpy/go-book/control.rst

             fmt.Println("All I know is that i is an integer") }

-In this snippet, we initialized ``i`` to 10, but in practice, you should think of ``i`` as a computed value (result of a function or some other calculus before the switch statement)
+In this snippet, we initialized ``index`` to 10, but in practice, you should think of ``index`` as a computed value (result of a function or some other calculus before the switch statement)

 Notice that in line 6, we grouped some expressions (2, 3, and 4) in a single case statement.